 The independence of each of the Directors is assessed annually, and as and when circumstances require, by the Board (after taking into account the NC's views), having regard to the definition of independence and guidance as to the types of relationships which would deem a director to not be independent, under the Listing Manual, the Code and where relevant, the recommendations set out in the Practice Guidance accompanying the Code.
-In reviewing the independence of a Director, the NC takes into consideration, in particular, the Director's conduct, character, judgement and objective participation on the Board and a review of whether he or she has any relationship with the Company, its related corporations, its substantial shareholders or its officers that could interfere or reasonably be perceived to interfere with his or her independence and discloses to the Board any such relationship which may affect his or her independence and discloses to the Board any such relationship which may affect his or her independence and discloses to the Board any such relationship which may affect his or her independence.
+In reviewing the independence of a Director, the NC takes into consideration, in particular, the Director's conduct, character, judgement and objective participation on the Board and a review of whether he or she has any relationship with the Company, its related corporations, its substantial shareholders or its officers that could interfere or reasonably be perceived to interfere with his or her independent business judgment in the best interests of the Company.
+In addition to the annual review by the NC of the Directors' independence, each independent Director also submits an annual declaration regarding his or her independence and discloses to the Board any such relationship which may affect his or her independence.
 The NC is of the view that, in FY2023, the three Directors who were regarded as independent Directors during FY2023, namely Dr Lim Boh Soon, Mr Kelvin Lo Kee Wai and Ms Goh Min Yen, demonstrated the ability to exercise sound and independent judgment in deliberations in the interests of the Company.

-Ms Goh Min Yen is currently an independent non-executive director of Lippo Limited ("LL") and Hongkong Chinese Limited ("HKC"), both of which are substantial shareholders of the Company.
+Ms Goh Min Yen is currently an independent non-executive director of Lippo Limited ("LCR") and Hongkong Chinese Limited ("HKC"), both of which are substantial shareholders of the Company.
 She is also an independent non-executive director of Lippo China Resources Limited ("LCR"), a subsidiary of LL, and (in her capacity as an executor of an estate) is deemed to be interested in 200,000 ordinary shares in, representing approximately 0.02% of the issued shares of, LCR.
-The NC and the Board are of the view that these circumstances do not interfere, or would not reasonably be perceived to interfere, with her exercise of independent judgment as a director in the best interests of the Company, having regard to the following: (a) Ms Goh Min Yen serves in her personal capacity as an independent non-executive director of LL, HKC and LCR; (b) she does not have any employment relationship with any of LL, HKC or LCR, and is not under any obligation to act in accordance with the directions, instructions or wishes of any of LL, HKC and LCR; (c) her appointment as a director of the Company pre-dates her appointment as a director of LL, HKC or LCR; and she did not join the Board as a nominee of LL, HKC or LCR; and (d) her deemed interest in LCR is immaterial.
+The NC and the Board are of the view that these circumstances do not interfere, or would not reasonably be perceived to interfere, with her exercise of independent judgment as a director in the best interests of the Company, having regard to the following: (a) Ms Goh Min Yen serves in her personal capacity as an independent non-executive director of LL, HKC and LCR; (b) she does not have any employment relationship with any of LL, HKC or LCR, and is not under any obligation to act in accordance with the directions, instructions or wishes of any of LL, HKC or LCR; (c) her appointment as a director of the Company pre-dates her appointment as a director of LL, HKC and LCR, and she did not join the Board as a nominee of LL, HKC or LCR; and (d) her deemed interest in LCR is immaterial.